-New Leigh Walks Brochure – Pick up locally or Download (PDF: 7mb)
+A Leigh Walks Brochure is available and can be picked up locally or Download (PDF: 7mb)

 This walkway begins just inside the Leigh Marine Laboratory gate, crosses farmland to the cliff edge and follows the fence line.
 There are spectacular views over Goat Island, to Pakiri and beyond and out to many of the Hauraki Gulf islands.
 The track descends through a valley of native bush and emerges at Tabletop Reef.
 Here you can enjoy views to Little Barrier Island and Cape Rodney.
 Allow 90 minutes return.